Brisilda-Bushi/Brisilda-Bushi/README.md

 ## **Hi 👋 I am Brisilda, Welcome to my Github Page!**
-I have recently graduated a FullStack Web Dev Bootcamp (MERN), I hope you have a nice tour on my account 😎
+I am a Frontend developer with a few years of experience, I hope you have a nice tour on my account 😎

 <br/>
 <p align="center">